As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Identifying Real Pink Opal

 The most important characteristic of real pink opal is its milky pink uniform color.
 It’s OK to be translucent or semi-opaque for a real pink opal.
 Most real pink opals come from Peru.
-So do not hesitate to ask the origin of the stone.
+So do not hesitate to ask about the origin of the stone.

 The real pink opals do not occur in the form of big boulders.
 They are about half of the centimeter across and range in color from nearly white through carnation pink to lilac.